LordUnicorn31/Kujo-Studios/Docs/GDD.md

 Evolution: In this game the player must notice a change between the first minute he plays and the minute 20 of game.
 This means that the game has to evolve, starting from a point where decisions don't matter (farming phase) to a point where you have to get an army to destroy the enemies and escape.
 It is essential that the player feels he has gotten stronger while playing.

+# Maps

+There are 2 different maps.
+The first one is the main map which represents the 90% of the game.
+The map is a representation of a part of the planet where the player is.
+This map (futuristic style) is where the action will develop and the player will build all his base.

+The second map is a special map for some quests.
+This map is a cave in which the player can enter in order to complete missions or find resources.
+The idea of this map is that it will work as some kind of mini-game map because of the change in style from the main map.

 # Buildings

 This game has a building system in which every building matters and has its own function on the game.
 The main buildings are as they follow.